 This Fund invests in equities, which subjects the Fund to equity investment risk and market risk.
 Equity securities are more volatile than other types of investments, such as fixed-income investments.
 Since the Fund invests outside of Canada, it is subject to foreign investment risk and to a lesser extent foreign currency risk.
-These and other risks are described starting on page 55.
+These and other risks are described starting on page 54.
 The following table shows which risks apply to this Fund:

 Primary Risk Secondary Risk Low or Not a Risk

 Capital Depletion •

 Commodity •

-Concentration •
+Concentration 0

 Convertible Securities 0

 Credit 0

+Primary Risk Secondary Risk Low or Not a Risk

 Cryptocurrency 0

-Primary Risk Secondary Risk Low or Not a Risk

 Cyber Security •

-Derivatives •
+Derivatives 0

-Emerging Markets •
+Emerging Markets 0

-Equity Investment •
+Equity Investment

-ETF •
+ETF 0

-ESG Investment Objective or Strategy •
+ESG Investment Objective or Strategy ٠

-Extreme Market Disruptions •
+Extreme Market Disruptions 0

 Fixed Income Investment 0

 Foreign Currency •

-Foreign Investment •
+Foreign Investment

 High Yield Securities 0

-Interest Rate •
+Interest Rate 0

 Large Transaction •

-Legislation •
+Legislation 0

 Leverage 0

-Liquidity •
+Liquidity 0

-Market •
+Market ٠

-Portfolio Manager •
+Portfolio Manager 0

 Prepayment 0

 Securities Lending, Repurchase and Reverse Repurchase Transaction •

 Senior Loans 0

 Series •

 Short-Selling •

 Small Company •

 Small/New Fund 0

-Taxation •

-Tracking 0
+Taxation 0

+Tracking This risk applies only to the Fixed Rate Distribution Series 0